 ESO Executive Council

-Kelly Vines served as the MA Representative on the inaugural ESO executive council and now serves as the organization’s President.
-She is also a PhD Candidate and Assistant Director of the University Writing Program at Louisiana State University.
-As the President of the ESO, she is dedicated to facilitating communication and collaboration between southern studies scholars across our disparate geographies, making the SSSL and southern studies a more welcoming place for emerging scholars, and advocating on behalf of emerging scholars in political realms.
-She is currently working on her dissertation which questions how, why, and to what effect contemporary authors, artists, and tourists move through or re-inhabit plantations in symbolic and material ways.
+Kelly Vines has served as the MA Representative and the President of the ESO executive council.
+She now serves as the organization’s Past-President Advisor.
+She is a PhD Candidate and former Assistant Director of the University Writing Program at Louisiana State University.
+As a member of the ESO executive council, she is dedicated to providing emerging scholars with the necessary tools to succeed in their professional endeavors, facilitating communication and collaboration between southern studies scholars across our disparate geographies, making the SSSL and southern studies a more welcoming place for emerging scholars, and advocating on behalf of emerging scholars in political realms.
+She is the recipient of a dissertation fellowship from the American Association of University Women, and she is currently working on her dissertation, “Post-Plantation Entanglements: Bodies, Objects, and Landscapes in U.S. and South African Literature and Culture,” which questions how, why, and to what effect contemporary authors, artists, and tourists move through or re-inhabit plantations in symbolic and material ways.
 Her work has been published in the North Carolina Literary Review and Mississippi Quarterly.
-In addition to her more scholarly work, she also co-produces About South, a podcast about the South: www.aboutsouthpodcast.com.
+In addition to her more traditional academic work, she also co-produces About South, a podcast about the South: www.aboutsouthpodcast.c

 If you would like to contact the ESO executive council, please send an email to firstname.lastname@example.org.
 You can also find us on Facebook.